sugarsheet/sugarsheet/README.md

 - 👋 Hi, I’m @sugarsheet
-- 👀 I’m interested in learning more about XYZ
+- 👀 I’m interested in learning more about Ruby on Rails and JAVASCRIPT
-- 🌱 I’m currently learning Ruby and JavaScript
+- 🌱 I’m currently making an app for book reviews
-- 💞️ I’m looking to collaborate on ...?
-(Unsure)
+- 💞️ I’m looking to collaborate on more projects!
-- 📫 How to reach me ...
+- 📫 You can reach me through Github or Linkedin :)

 <!---
 sugarsheet/sugarsheet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.